techidaily/site-win11-tips/source/_posts/conquer-the-0x0-error-essential-fixes-for-win11-users.md

  The first step in resolving this error is to[restart the Windows computer](https://www.makeuseof.com/windows-restart-methods/) and see if the problem resolves itself.
 This will help to refresh the system and clear any temporary files that may be causing the issue.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Update Drivers

  Outdated drivers can cause error 0x0 0x0 on Windows 11\.
 Therefore,[make sure all your device drivers are up to date](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) .